 Mark Husbands is the fifth president of Trinity Western University.
 He was born in Cardiff, Wales and immigrated with his family to Canada in 1968.
 A graduate of York University and the University of Toronto, he has his doctorate in Christian theology.
 Dr. Husbands has taught at Tyndale Seminary, Wheaton College, Hope College, and most recently was the vice president for academic affairs at Northwestern College in Iowa.

-Julie Kerr is a TWU alumna (BA psychology, 1989) and Alumni Achievement Award recipient (2014) who also completed a Master of Science in Psychology at Western Washington University (1996).
-She has worked in the health, social services, and not-for-profit sectors.
-Julie has served on a variety of boards including crisis pregnancy centres, Cedars Christian School (Prince George), homeless serving organizations, churches, and primary care networks.
-Julie lives with her husband, Michael, and their two sons in Calgary, AB.
-Their two daughters have both attended TWU and are now pursuing their careers in education and economics.
+Julie Kerr is a TWU Alumna (BA Psychology, 1989) and Alumni Achievement Award recipient (2014) who also completed a Master of Science in Psychology at Western Washington University (1996).
+She has worked in the health, social service, and not for profit sectors and has served on a wide variety of boards including crisis pregnancy centres, a Christian school, homeless serving organizations, churches, and primary care networks.
+Together with her husband Michael, Julie has four grown children, two of whom attended TWU.
+Three of them are married and Julie is the proud grandmother to three delightful little people.

 Matthew Kwok strives to share the love of Christ by making a difference in people’s lives, including those in the Trinity Western University community.
-He is a resident of Richmond, B.C., and serves in his community as an emergency physician at Richmond Hospital, a clinical associate professor at the University of British Columbia, and an elder at Resonance Church.
+He is a resident of Richmond, B.C. and serves in his community as an emergency physician, a medical administrator, and a clinical faculty at the University of British Columbia.
+He has been active in his church and has served as a small group leader, a worship leader and an elder.
 He has been married to his wonderful wife Lily for more than 20 years and loves spending time with his three children.
 In his leisure time, he enjoys travelling, cycling, and playing music.

-Aaron Rogers serves as the chief operations officer of Global Aid Network (GAiN) Canada, the humanitarian partner of Power To Change Ministries—a role he has held since 2001.
+Aaron Rogers is the Executive Director & Chief Executive Officer of Global Aid Network (GAiN) Canada, the humanitarian partner of Power To Change Ministries.
 Aaron was born in Pune, India and grew up in Kuwait.
-Aaron graduated with a Bachelor of Commerce degree, with a major in accounting from the University of Pune.
+Aaron graduated with a Bachelor of Commerce degree, with a major in Accounting from the University of Pune.
 In 1998, he left a successful career with Otis Elevator Company and moved to Canada with his wife, in faith, trusting that this was God’s plan for their lives.
 With GAiN, Aaron has led and implemented disaster response and relief projects around the world and served on the boards of several non-profits.
-He currently serves as the board chair of his home church, Kingdom Life Community Church and as the treasurer of the Canadian Christian Relief & Development Association.
+He currently serves as the Board Chair of his home church, Kingdom Life Community Church.
 Aaron, his wife Madhvi and their daughter live in Langley, BC.

 Bill Taylor is executive director of the Evangelical Free Church of Canada, a role he has held since 2008.
 Bill completed an honors BA in history and philosophy at the University of Waterloo and subsequently graduated in 1990 from Wilfred Laurier University with an MA in history.
 He completed all-but-dissertation towards a PhD in history through the Universities of Toronto and Saskatchewan.
 Bill and his wife Deb live in Aldergrove, BC.

-Clayton Tuffnell resides in Abbotsford, BC with his wife Angi, daughters Molly, Emily, Benitha, and Kimberlyne, and son Caleb.
+Clayton Tuffnell resides in Abbotsford, BC with his wife Angi, five daughters and one son.
 He currently is a medical staff member at Abbotsford Regional Health Care and Cancer Centre as an OBGYN.
 He holds a BSc from Trinity Western University, and MD from the University of British Columbia, and completed residency training at the University of Alberta.
 He has served as an elder at the local church level, and as a clinical instructor for both medical students and residents.
-He is passionate about discipleship in the local church, and enjoys teaching and leading the study of God’s Word with fellow brothers and sisters in Christ
+He is passionate about discipleship in the local church, and enjoys teaching and leading the study of God’s Word with fellow brothers and sisters in Christ.

 Perky Vetter completed two years at Trinity Junior College (now TWU) and went on to complete her bachelor’s degree in physical education at Chico State in CA. After that, she returned to Trinity Western to help set up the women’s physical education department and coached volleyball, basketball, and track and field.
 She then went on to a few other teaching jobs before setting in at Cal Poly University, Pomona, where she has been the department chair of kinesiology for 15 years.
 Her teaching career spans 44 years with 39 being at Cal Poly Pomona.
 She lives in Southern California where she spends time with her family, including a granddaughter.